Amxn-2/Amxn-2.github.io/README.md

    - Tanmay has a strong business acumen and is involved in the gold industry.
 His entrepreneurial mindset and success provide valuable insights and inspiration to the group.

 5. **Yagyesh** - Promoting Equality and Inclusion
-   - Yaghesh is an advocate for equality and inclusion.
+   - Yagyesh is an advocate for equality and inclusion.
 He actively works towards creating a supportive and inclusive environment for everyone in the group.

 6. **Chinmay** - Strong Determination and Perseverance
    - Chinmay is known for his determination and perseverance.
 He tackles challenges head-on and consistently strives for personal and academic growth.